nikhilm/uvbook/source/filesystem.rst

 .. rubric:: uvcat/main.c - opening a file
 .. literalinclude:: ../code/uvcat/main.c
     :linenos:
-    :lines: 39-48
+    :lines: 42-53
-    :emphasize-lines: 2
+    :emphasize-lines: 2, 4

 The ``result`` field of a ``uv_fs_t`` is the file descriptor in case of the ``uv_fs_open`` callback.
 If the file is successfully opened, we start reading it.

 .. warning::

-    The ``uv_fs_req_cleanup()`` function must be called to free internal memory allocations in libuv.
+    The ``uv_fs_req_cleanup()`` function must always be called on filesystem requests to free internal memory allocations in libuv.

 .. rubric:: uvcat/main.c - read callback
 .. literalinclude:: ../code/uvcat/main.c
     :linenos:
-    :lines: 24-37
+    :lines: 26-41
-    :emphasize-lines: 6,9,12
+    :emphasize-lines: 4,7,14

 In the case of a read call, you should pass an *initialized* buffer which will be filled with data before the read callback is triggered.

-In the read callback the ``result`` field is 0 for EOF, -1 for error and the number of bytes read on success.

 Here you see a common pattern when writing asynchronous programs.
 The ``uv_fs_close()`` call is performed synchronously. *Usually tasks which are